Diversity Methods for Improving Convergence and Accuracy of Quantum Error Correction Decoders Through Hardware Emulation: Proposed Emulator

 For the shortest code, the latency of noise generation would equate to approximately 2 iterations of the MS decoder, while in the worst case, it could reach 13 iterations due to the latency introduced by the noise generators.
-Running all simulations at a physical error rate ranging from $10^{-3}$ to $10^{-1}$ on VCU118 took 4 hours and 48 minutes in the worst-case scenario, achieving a logical error rate of $10^{-9}$.
+Running all simulations at a physical error rate ranging from $10^{-3}$ to $10^{-1}$ on VCU118 took 4 hours and 48 minutes in the worst-case scenario, achieving a LER of $10^{-9}$.
 For the (1020, 136) QLDPC code, emulating more than $10^{13}$ samples required 20 days.
 Faster simulations could be achieved by increasing $NG$ or using multiple boards.
 To replicate the same number of scenarios using the efficient software library from \cite{Roffe_LDPC_Python_tools_2022} on an Intel Core i9-14900KF \cite{intel_i9_14900kf} with 128GB of RAM, the estimated time would exceed one year.
-Although this result could potentially be improved by increasing parallelism or utilizing a high-performance computing (HPC) system, but even with that, the simulation would not be able to replicate the exact behavior or the hardware, which is the aspect that we will also try to exploit as we will explain in the next sections.
+Although this result could potentially be improved by increasing parallelism or utilizing a high-performance computing (HPC) system, even with that, the simulation would not be able to replicate the exact behavior of the hardware, which is the aspect that we will also try to exploit, as we will explain in the next sections.

 Beyond speed, our experiments yielded other important insights.
-For example, the impact of distance on the codes with degree eight (represented in purple) diminishes after a physical error rate of \(10^{-5}\), where there is no aggressive error floor, but instead, a change in performance slope arises from the structural characteristics of the codes, likely constrained by the structure of the code.
+For example, the impact of distance on the codes with degree eight (represented in purple) diminishes after a LER of \(10^{-5}\), where there is no aggressive error floor.
 Additionally, we observe distinct trends between QLDPC codes with different degree distributions.
-The codes with degree six exhibit a significant degradation with BP, necessitating a physical error rate that is extremely low to achieve a logical error rate below \(10^{-12}\), making them challenging to decode without post-processing.
-Conversely, the degree eight codes reach the target logical error rate before encountering a physical error rate of \(10^{-4}\).
+The codes with degree six exhibit a significant degradation with BP, necessitating a physical error rate that is extremely low to achieve a LER below \(10^{-12}\), making them challenging to decode without post-processing.
+Conversely, the degree eight codes reach the target LER before encountering a physical error rate of \(10^{-4}\).
 It is obvious that these codes face different limitations, such as the connectivity of degree eight on the quantum side \cite{bravyi2024high}, but the behavior decoded looks interesting, and as we will discuss in the next section, their error correction performance can be improved just by using BP.